 The NPR Politics Podcast Directory

 A single-page, React-based, Bootstrapped, front-end-only app that sorts and filters contributors to the NPR Politics Podcast.

 A hand-coded minimalist blog with a custom flexbox grid created with the narrow purpose of delivering a digestible quantity of news to one person — the titular Kaitlin — every day.

 Coded and maintained the landing page for a high-profile fashion-industry client, including creating a countdown clock for New York Fashion Week.

 A Node.js-based app built in a three-person team with the Google Maps and Bands in Town APIs that allows users to find what concerts are happening near them and get ticket information.

 A full-CRUD, Bootsrapped, Ruby on Rails app created during a one-week sprint that allows users to make an account and maintain a list of their favorite Pokémon.

 A MEAN-stack app that allows users to write stories based on emoji prompts.
 Features a Material Design-based layout that cycles through color schemes with a click and content served up with some randomization.

-I have contributed dozens of essays to publications as far ranging as Reader's Digest and Bitch Magazine.
+I have contributed essays to dozens of publications, ranging from Reader's Digest to Bitch Magazine and published a book of essays.
 At some point in the future, I'll get back to writing — hopefully about coding — but right now I'm using all of my creative and analytical juices on web development.
 In the meantime, for a partial list of my publications go here and for information about my book go here.